Comparative Fault/ Contributory Negligence

-As the Boston car accident lawyers at The Law Offices of Jeffrey S. Glassman can explain, plaintiffs in Massachusetts can still recover damages from the defendant(s), assuming plaintiff’s share of the blame is not 51 percent or higher.
+As the Boston car accident lawyers at Jeffrey Glassman Injury Lawyers can explain, plaintiffs in Massachusetts can still recover damages from the defendant(s), assuming plaintiff’s share of the blame is not 51 percent or higher.
 In other words, the plaintiff can recover damages so long as he or she is not more at fault than the defendant or defendants collectively.

 For example, if a motorist strikes a pedestrian in a crosswalk, one might assume the motorist is at fault.
 However, the defendant may assert contributory negligence by claiming pedestrian failed to carefully check for traffic before crossing.

 M.G.L.A.
 231 § 85 is the statute that governs such cases.
 It states:

 Contributory negligence does not bar recovery in any action to recover damages for negligence resulting in injury or death if such negligence was not greater than the total amount of negligence attributable to the person or persons against whom recovery is sought.
 However, damages may be diminished in proportion to the plaintiff’s negligence.

 This is called the “Modified Comparative Fault, 51 percent Bar Rule.”

 So for instance:

 - Driver 1 sues Driver 2 for related injuries